 Elsewhere in and near Spanish Town, you'll find clear, calm waters with less crowds to explore.
 Savannah Bay and Pond Bay are of particular note, but you won't find a spot along the coast that isn't close to a wonderful snorkeling opportunity.
 For this reason, it is recommended you take your snorkel and mask with you no matter where you go because you never know when the lure of the magical underwater world will draw you in.

 This is especially true if you're planning on doing some sailing during your time in Spanish Town.
 The numerous fringe reefs, islets, and cays offer great snorkeling opportunities and often have mooring buoys set up for yachters to take advantage of.
 There are also several tour guides or boating excursions that will get you out to see these magnificent sites if you can't sail to them on your own.

-If you're looking forward to experiencing what's down below you should consider a visit to The Baths.
+If you're looking forward to seeing what's below the surface you might enjoy visiting The Baths.
 At one of the most popular attractions in the islands all on its own is a trail that leads all the way to Devil's Bay that snorkelers won't want to miss.
 Hidden within the crevices and shadows of the boulders are dozens upon dozens of schools of tropical fish.
 This snorkeling site is found a short distance away South West of central Spanish Town.

 is another option.
 This site benefits from the unique structures of the Baths, and snorkelers will see rocks and boulders littering the floor of the sea.
 Sponges, lobsters, lots of intriguing coral formations, and even the occasional nurse shark are the sites you'll typically see here.

-Take a minute to read the chart below for a listing of 6 of the best places where you can experience snorkeling in this area.
+You can look through the table just below for a listing of 6 of the best locations where you can go snorkeling in this area.